Classes and Teaching

 Classes are all "straight" readings (I only rarely use slides and the like) of the text with explanation and as many questions as you like (if I can't answer I'll ask one of my teachers insha Allah) until completion of the entire text.

 Note that I do not offer advanced subjects for students of knowledge (books like Maidani's Al-Lubab, and Mausili's Al-Ikhtiyar and above to say nothing of subjects like Usul).
-So those who wish to read advanced Fiqh, and subjects may find Qibla's Law courses with al-Shaykh Dr. Ashraf Muneeb are a much better place to start.
+There are specialized institutions both online and offline that offer advanced studies after thorough Arabic training but that is not what is offered here.

 Prospective students are kindly requested to limit their inquiries to the mentioned subjects and texts.
-As others become available they will be announced insha Allah.
+As other subjects and texts become available they will be announced insha Allah.

 Live classes are conducted via Microsoft's Skype for Business technology which allows for stable, easy to use interactivity and built in recording.
 Each session is recorded and available for download within 48 hours of the session end, and remains available for download for a month.